Toyota Celica: North America

 GT-S: The GT-S (chassis code ST162) was given a de-tuned version of the DOHC 2.0 L engine (3S-GELC) featuring T-VIS and a 6,800 rpm redline producing 135 hp at 6,000 rpm and 125 ft-lbs of torque at 4,800 rpm.
 An EGR and O2 sensor restricted the engine along with a milder ECU.
 The GT-S replaced the rear drum brakes with disc brakes going along with a 5x100 bolt pattern.
 Standard features in addition to the GT trim included an 8-way adjustable sports bucket seats with power lumbar and side bolsters, automatic climate control, side mirror defogger, wrap-around spoiler, telescopic steering wheel, and speed-rated 205/60-14 tires on 14x6-inch alloy wheels.
 Leather interior including shift knob, door panel inserts, and steering wheel were optional.
 In Canada, all GT-S models were 5-speed (S53) manual transmissions, but in the US, an electronic-controlled 4-speed automatic (A140E) with lock-up torque converter was available.
 New features in 1988–1989 included an illuminated vanity light as standard and ABS as optional.

-Turbo All-Trac: The turbo All-Trac (chassis code ST165), or turbo 4wd as it was named in Canada, is the North American version of the GT-Four.
+Turbo All-Trac: The Turbo All-Trac (chassis code ST165), or turbo 4wd as it was named in Canada, is the North American version of the GT-Four.
 It was given a DOHC turbocharged, water-to-air intercooled 2.0-liter 4-cylinder engine (3S-GTE) featuring T-VIS producing 190 hp at 6,000 rpm and 190 ft-lbs of torque at 3,200 rpm.
 The All-Trac only came with a 5-speed all-wheel-drive transmission with a viscous-coupling center differential, bringing the curb weight to 3,197 lbs.
 The ST165 was not sold in North America before 1988 except for seventy-seven special-edition cars sold in 1987 as 1988 models at each of the 77 Toyota dealerships in California to commemorate Toyota's IMSA GTO championship win.
-These Celicas are all white with white wheels and blue interior and have "IMSA GTO CHAMPION" printed in small letters on the side moulding, as well as a white stripe on the grill.
+These Celicas are all white with white wheels and blue interior and have "IMSA GTO CHAMPION" printed in small letters on the side moulding, as well as a white stripe on the grille.
 This top-of-the-line trim came with the same options as the GT-S with the exception of the power interior options, leather steering wheel, fog lights, V-rated tires, and a factory full body kit as standard.
 One interior feature that is missing from the GT-S trim and other trims is the cup holder as the center console is different due to a larger center body tunnel to accommodate for the ST165's center drive shaft.